lazywithclass/lazywithclass.github.io/2015-11-06/README.md

 * you start thinking about it

 I am here.
 8 years ago or something like that I tried setting up a service for uploading images with a short url as result, but it's not something I recall with pride and it never worked out in practice.
-So I might say I tried but the gained experience wasn't enough for me to level up.
+So I might say I tried but the gained experience wasn't enough for me to levmakel up.

 The bottom line is: do you really want to hire a developer that aces interviews or a developer that can work their way through the problems they will face?